DillonKyleDev/FlatEngine/README.md

-`OnBoxCollision(collidedWith)` -- Called every frame there is a collision happening `OnBoxCollisionEnter(collidedWith)` -- Called on the first frame a collision happens `OnBoxCollisionLeave(collidedWith)` -- Called when a collision ceases `OnButtonMouseOver()` -- Called every frame the mouse is hovering a Button `OnButtonMouseEnter()` -- Called on the first frame a mouse is hovering a Button `OnButtonMouseLeave()` -- Called when the mouse stops hovering a Button
+`OnBoxCollision(collidedWith)` -- Called every frame there is a collision happening `OnBoxCollisionEnter(collidedWith)` -- Called on the first frame a collision happens `OnBoxCollisionLeave(collidedWith)` -- Called when a collision ceases `OnCircleCollision(collidedWith)` -- Called every frame there is a collision happening `OnCircleCollisionEnter(collidedWith)` -- Called on the first frame a collision happens `OnCircleCollisionLeave(collidedWith)` -- Called when a collision ceases `OnButtonMouseOver()` -- Called every frame the mouse is hovering a Button `OnButtonMouseEnter()` -- Called on the first frame a mouse is hovering a Button `OnButtonMouseLeave()` -- Called when the mouse stops hovering a Button